Some of the most important metrics for retailers to track on Google Analytics, from traffic numbers to cart abandonment.

 View Cart Abandonment

-Cart abandonment data can be viewed under conversions > shopping behavior.
+Cart abandonment data can be viewed under conversions > shopping behaviour.

-Head there and you’ll see this funnel visualization which shows sessions where users view products, add items to basket, and head to checkout.
+Head there and you’ll see this funnel visualisation which shows sessions where users view products, add items to basket, and head to checkout.

 As with many Google Analytics reports or metrics, they can become especially useful when viewed in different ways.
 For example, you can view abandonments by device, browser, acquisition channel and more.